TylerinaSpark/San-Francisco-family/README.md

 ![](https://developer.apple.com/fonts/images/fonts-hero-large.png)

 All of the fonts in San Francisco font family, developed by Apple.
-Including official TTF versions found on Apple Support website.
+Including new **SF Camera** font from iOS 13!
 Can be opened on Windows.

 For [**SF Hello**](README.md#SF-Hello) font, currently it ~~is impossible to obtain it~~ can be obtained only if you are an Apple employee or an authorized Apple reseller.